Mortgage Q&A: “Do mortgage payments decrease?”

 This essentially re-amortizes the mortgage so the new, smaller balance is broken down over the remaining months left on the loan.

-Your mortgage payment is adjusted lower to reflect the smaller principal balance, but your mortgage rate doesn’t change.
+Your monthly mortgage payment is adjusted lower to reflect the smaller outstanding principal balance, but your mortgage rate doesn’t change.

-While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old payment despite the lower balance.
+While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old, higher payment despite the lower balance.

 Refinance to a Lower Rate